PSSRA/pssra.github.io/content/join/bylaws.md

 If any of the CCC roles become vacant via resignation or expulsion, an interim CCC member may be appointed without election by remaining CCC members.
 Interim CCC members may themselves call for an election to become permanent, or other members may call for an election to replace them in the role, at any time.

-Regional administrators and facilitators of committees not enumerated in the Chapter Bylaws will be part of the CCC.
-They may be National members or Local Comrades of the Chapter.
-They may be appointed or elected, and if elected, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

 ## SECTION TWO: LIAISON

 The Liaison shall be the organizer of the Chapter, principally responsible for the organizing of meetings and the setting of agendas.